 This command is used to initialize a new GIT repository.
 All you have to do is navigate to the folder where you would like the git repository and run the command.

-git init git init [your repository name]
+git init [your repository name]

-These GIT commands is used to create a local copy of a remote GIT repository by supplying a URL for the online repository.
+These GIT commands are used to create a local copy of a remote GIT repository by supplying a URL for the online repository.
 If you are a new developer on a team and the solution has already been made, this is the command to use to get access to the source code locally.

-git clone [GIT Repo URL] git status
+git clone [GIT Repo URL]

 git status is used to get the status of the GIT repository.
 I normally use this to check if I’m up-to-date or if there have been any pushes by other developers.